-It is important to note that EDI mapping occurs in both directions, originating from an ERP, or originating from a trading partner.
+It is important to note that EDI mapping tools allow EDI platforms to enable mapping in both directions, originating from an ERP, or originating from a trading partner.
 So, IDoc to EDI mapping is the reverse of EDI mapping to IDoc.

 The diagram below illustrates one of many EDI mapping examples:

 In this example, the SAP ERP system on the lefthand side uses an IDoc internal format.
 To communicate a message to a trading partner, that IDoc file needs to be converted into an EDI transaction and sent to a trading partner using a standardized EDI Format like ANSI X12 or EDIFACT.
 Because the trading partner's ERP (Acumatica) uses JSON for its internal format, the EDI file is converted into a JSON file before being ingested into Acumatica ERP on the righthand side.

 Automation – EDI mapping automatically sends external data to critical internal systems, creating a repeatable process.

 Accuracy – EDI mapping eliminates manual processes, eliminating the risk for user error, and ensuring EDI data is accurately imported into back-end systems.